suharikap/Biz-tracker-design/README.md

 Website Url : http://biztracker.in

-Worked as freelancler for developing the complete website of biztracker.This repo contains screenshots of all pages and code samples of 3 pages.
+Worked as freelancer for developing the complete website of http://biztracker.in .This repo contains screenshots of all pages and code samples of the website

 # Screenshots